elbartohub/youtube-download/README.md

-# YouTube Video Downloader & Transcript Extractor
+# YouTube Video Downloader & srt Extractor

 A comprehensive Python script to download YouTube videos in the highest quality available and extract transcripts/subtitles as SRT files using `yt-dlp`.
 By default, downloads both video and transcript with automatic language selection.